Context

 This problem focuses on NYC Transit data; in particular, this CSV file contains information related to each entrance and exit for each subway station in NYC.
 If you’re not familiar with the NYC subway system, keeping a map in mind while looking at these data might help.

 Read and clean the data; retain line, station, name, station latitude / longitude, routes served, entry, vending, entrance type, and ADA compliance.
-Convert the entry variable from character (YES vs NO) to a logical variable (the ifelse or recode function may be useful).
+Convert the entry variable from character (YES vs NO) to a logical variable (the ifelse or case_match function may be useful).

 Write a short paragraph about this dataset – explain briefly what variables the dataset contains, describe your data cleaning steps so far, and give the dimension (rows x columns) of the resulting dataset.
 Are these data tidy?